 Software is a multi-billion dollar industry, creating new jobs and driving in-demand skills that we didn’t see coming.
-Now we have found new ways to consume these applications of software, commonly referred to as ‘software-as-a-service’.
+And now we have found new ways to consume these applications of software, commonly referred to as ‘software as a service’.

 There are many ways to deploy advanced technologies when embracing Industry 4.0 opportunities and smart manufacturing.

-Making customer focus a part of your Industry 4.0 strategy
+Customer focus as part of your Industry 4.0 strategy

 Having a customer focus is a much larger priority today than ever before—and that’s what Industry 4.0 is.
 It’s about streamlining your operations around this customer-focused goal in order to meet it.
 One of the best ways to get started is by digitizing.

-First, you need to lay the foundations for your digital future by getting control of your business’s data.
-This groundwork creates the opportunity to apply smart solutions, such as AI and machine learning.
+First, you need to lay the foundations for your digital future by getting control of your business data.
+This groundwork creates the opportunity to apply smart solutions, such as artificial intelligence (AI) and machine learning.

-Gartner believes in the next two years 50% of midsize enterprises will improve their productivity and growth by adopting artificial intelligence into their core business operations.
+Gartner believes that, in the next two years, 50% of midsize enterprises will improve their productivity and growth by adopting artificial intelligence into their core business operations.

 Adopting AI can lead to positive impacts in: